JPWORLD/monami555.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - available methods on `ArrayList`
 - how to sort an `ArrayList`

-### Date and Time
+### Loops

-- what are the new classes for that
-- how to create a date/time from `String`
-- how to create custom date/time
-- how to manipulate date/time
-- what is `Period` and `Duration`
-- how to format date/time; what are the predefined formats

-### Strictly Java 8 stuff

-- lambda expressions - when can you omit braces, semicolons, variables, etc
-- can a lambda expression access the containing class' instance variables
-- what is a default method
-- `default` methods - what happens on any inheritance collisions
-- can `default` method be redeclared `abstract` method
-- what is a _functional interface_
-- example of using `Predicate`

-### Operators and primitive types
+- the `do-while` loop and why to use it at all

-- what are the bit sizes of each primitive type
+- what are a segments of a loop and which one can contain multiple expressions
-- how is a binary, octal or hexadecimal number represented
-- what is upcasting
-- operator types and operator precedence, have practiced that!
-- what is numeric promotion, overflow and underflow
-- which types are not allowed as type of `x` in `switch(x)`
+- where can you use the `continue` keyword

+### Exceptions

+- errors, checked exceptions and runtime exceptions - who throws what and who catches what
+- in implementing/overriding method, can we rather declare more or less exceptions than the superclass has
+- give examples of `RuntimeException` (6), checked exception (2) and `Error` (3)

-### String and StringBuilder
+### .. and also, know that

-- the trick with comparing Strings and string pool
-- methods on `String`
-- methods on `StringBuilder`
-- does `str.replace(oldChar, newChar)` replace all or just the first occurence?

-### Know that...

-- know that autoboxing does not work with predicates
+- know that _autoboxing_ does not work with `Predicate`s
-- know that there is Java process managed by JVM, and this process executes static void main
+- know that there is Java process managed by JVM, and this process executes the `static void main`
 - know that `java.lang.*` is automatically imported
 - know that this is correct: `double i = 1_000_000.0`, but this not: `double i = 1_000_000_.0` or double `i = _1_000_000.0` (also not)
 - know that `System.gc()` is just a suggestion